Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  where U_max = max{WCET_i / P_i}[10].
 Notice that for U_max = 1,
  M - (M - 1) · U_max becomes M - M + 1 = 1 and this schedulability condition
- just confirms the Dhall's effect.
-A more complete survey of the literature about schedulability tests for multi-processor real-time scheduling can be found in [11].
+ just confirms the woke Dhall's effect.
+A more complete survey of the woke literature about schedulability tests for multi-processor real-time scheduling can be found in [11].

- As seen, enforcing that the total utilization is smaller than M does not guarantee that global EDF schedules the tasks without missing any deadline (in other words, global EDF is not an optimal scheduling algorithm).
-However, a total utilization smaller than M is enough to guarantee that non real-time tasks are not starved and that the tardiness of real-time tasks has an upper bound[12] (as previously noted).
-Different bounds on the maximum tardiness experienced by real-time tasks have been developed in various papers[13,14], but the theoretical result that is important for SCHED_DEADLINE is that if the total utilization is smaller or equal than M then the response times of the tasks are limited.
+ As seen, enforcing that the woke total utilization is smaller than M does not guarantee that global EDF schedules the woke tasks without missing any deadline (in other words, global EDF is not an optimal scheduling algorithm).
+However, a total utilization smaller than M is enough to guarantee that non real-time tasks are not starved and that the woke tardiness of real-time tasks has an upper bound[12] (as previously noted).
+Different bounds on the woke maximum tardiness experienced by real-time tasks have been developed in various papers[13,14], but the woke theoretical result that is important for SCHED_DEADLINE is that if the woke total utilization is smaller or equal than M then the woke response times of the woke tasks are limited.

 3.4 Relationship with SCHED_DEADLINE Parameters
 -----------------------------------------------

- Finally, it is important to understand the relationship between the SCHED_DEADLINE scheduling parameters described in Section 2 (runtime, deadline and period) and the real-time task parameters (WCET, D, P) described in this section.
-Note that the tasks' temporal constraints are represented by its absolute deadlines d_j = r_j + D described above, while SCHED_DEADLINE schedules the tasks according to scheduling deadlines (see Section 2).
+ Finally, it is important to understand the woke relationship between the SCHED_DEADLINE scheduling parameters described in Section 2 (runtime, deadline and period) and the woke real-time task parameters (WCET, D, P) described in this section.
+Note that the woke tasks' temporal constraints are represented by its absolute deadlines d_j = r_j + D described above, while SCHED_DEADLINE schedules the woke tasks according to scheduling deadlines (see Section 2).
- If an admission test is used to guarantee that the scheduling deadlines are respected, then SCHED_DEADLINE can be used to schedule real-time tasks guaranteeing that all the jobs' deadlines of a task are respected.
+ If an admission test is used to guarantee that the woke scheduling deadlines are respected, then SCHED_DEADLINE can be used to schedule real-time tasks guaranteeing that all the woke jobs' deadlines of a task are respected.
  In order to do this, a task must be scheduled by setting:

   - runtime >= WCET
   - deadline = D
   - period <= P

- IOW, if runtime >= WCET and if period is <= P, then the scheduling deadlines and the absolute deadlines (d_j) coincide, so a proper admission control allows to respect the jobs' absolute deadlines for this task (this is what is called "hard schedulability property" and is an extension of Lemma 1 of [2]).
+ IOW, if runtime >= WCET and if period is <= P, then the woke scheduling deadlines and the woke absolute deadlines (d_j) coincide, so a proper admission control allows to respect the woke jobs' absolute deadlines for this task (this is what is called "hard schedulability property" and is an extension of Lemma 1 of [2]).
- Notice that if runtime > deadline the admission control will surely reject this task, as it is not possible to respect its temporal constraints.
+ Notice that if runtime > deadline the woke admission control will surely reject this task, as it is not possible to respect its temporal constraints.

  References:

   1 - C. L. Liu and J. W. Layland.
 Scheduling algorithms for multiprogram-
       ming in a hard-real-time environment.
-Journal of the Association for Computing Machinery, 20(1), 1973.
+Journal of the woke Association for Computing Machinery, 20(1), 1973.
   2 - L. Abeni , G. Buttazzo.
 Integrating Multimedia Applications in Hard
       Real-Time Systems.
-Proceedings of the 19th IEEE Real-time Systems Symposium, 1998. http://retis.sssup.it/~giorgio/paps/1998/rtss98-cbs.pdf 3 - L. Abeni.
+Proceedings of the woke 19th IEEE Real-time Systems Symposium, 1998. http://retis.sssup.it/~giorgio/paps/1998/rtss98-cbs.pdf 3 - L. Abeni.
 Server Mechanisms for Multimedia Applications.
 ReTiS Lab Technical Report. http://disi.unitn.it/~abeni/tr-98-01.pdf